cloynet/cloynet/README.md

 ## Web Developer

-Passionate about crafting modern, fast, and scalable web applications.
+Passionate about building modern, fast, and scalable web applications.
-I focus on clean code, efficient architecture, and delivering a smooth user experience.
+Focused on clean code, performance, and creating great user experiences.

 ---

 ### ☕ About Me
 - 💻 I specialize in **Frontend Development** using **Next.js** and **Node.js**
-- ☁️ Experienced with **Cloudflare** and **Google Cloud** for deployment and optimization
+- ☁️ Experienced with **Cloudflare** and **Google Cloud**
 - 🎨 Occasionally design with **Adobe Illustrator**
 - 🚀 Always exploring new technologies